Accelerometer: Sound recording

 A microphone or eardrum is a membrane that responds to oscillations in air pressure.
 These oscillations cause acceleration, so accelerometers can be used to record sound.
-A 2012 study found that voices can be detected by smartphone accelerometers in 93% of typical daily situations.
+A 2012 study found that voices can be detected in 93% of typical daily situations by accelerometers like those in smartphones fixed to the sternum.

 Conversely, carefully designed sounds can cause accelerometers to report false data.
 One study tested 20 models of (MEMS) smartphone accelerometers and found that a majority were susceptible to this attack.

 Orientation sensing

 A number of 21st-century devices use accelerometers to align the screen depending on the direction the device is held (e.g., switching between portrait and landscape modes).
 Such devices include many tablet PCs and some smartphones and digital cameras.
 The Amida Simputer, a handheld Linux device launched in 2004, was the first commercial handheld to have a built-in accelerometer.
 It incorporated many gesture-based interactions using this accelerometer, including page-turning, zoom-in and zoom-out of images, change of portrait to landscape mode, and many simple gesture-based games.

 As of January 2009, almost all new mobile phones and digital cameras contain at least a tilt sensor and sometimes an accelerometer for the purpose of auto image rotation, motion-sensitive mini-games, and correcting shake when taking photographs.